Emile Armet de Lisle

 Emile Armet de Lisle (1853–1928) was a French industrialist and chemist who helped develop the French radium industry in the early 20th century.
 Around the turn of the century, Armet de Lisle began to take notice of a growing market for radium products in France.
 Seeking to take advantage of this opportunity and leave his own mark on the family business, de Lisle established a new factory, just outside Paris, devoted to the production of radium products in 1904.
 This was the first radium factory in the world.

 De Lisle's business was responsible for supplying the radioactive material needed by local scientists and institutions working on problems and applications of radioactivity.
 Among his partners was Marie Curie, whose laboratory received substantial radium material and other kinds of support from de Lisle's business.
-By partnering with scientists and medical professionals, de Lisle played an important role in building a burgeoning commercial enterprise around the production of radium and the study and use of radioactivity in general.
+By partnering with scientists and medical professionals, de Lisle played a key role in developing a burgeoning commercial enterprise centered on the production of radium and the study and application of radioactivity.

 Early life and Sels de Radium

-Emile Armet de Lisle was born in 1853 in France, the son of a chemical industrialist who owned a quinine plant near Paris at Nogent-sur-Marne.
-During his time as a student, de Lisle focused his studies on chemistry, and eventually he returned to work under his father in the family quinine business.
+Emile Armet de Lisle was born in 1853 in France, the son of a chemical industrialist who owned a quinine plant near Paris in Nogent-sur-Marne.
+As a student, de Lisle focused on chemistry and eventually returned to work under his father in the family quinine business.

 For some time, Armet de Lisle worked as a consultant for Marie and Pierre Curie.
 The Curies had developed a method for extracting radium compounds from pitchblende (a radioactive ore), but the outlook of the procedure, called "fractional crystallization," was poor.
 Even with an abundance of pitchblende, only very minute amounts of usable radium could realistically be harvested through the tedious procedure.
 In 1904, de Lisle, realizing that such a process would likely benefit considerably from an industrial scale-up and believing that there was a potentially lucrative market for radium materials in light of possible applications to medicine, began his own business venture with the creation of Sels de Radium (“Radium Salts”).
-Sels de Radium, established near the family quinine plant at Nogent-sur-Marne, was dedicated to the manufacture of radium salts, and related products, using the Curie method.
-This included the development of devices that were used to ship the radium, or actually harness its radiation in a laboratory setting.
-It was the first such factory in the world.
+Sels de Radium, established near the family quinine plant in Nogent-sur-Marne, was dedicated to the manufacture of radium salts and related products using the Curie method.
+This included developing devices for shipping radium and harnessing its radiation in a laboratory setting.[1]
+It was the first factory of its kind in the world.
 It operated initially with domestic ores, but de Lisle, confronted with the scarcity of such ores, eventually began to import a wide variety of ores including pitchblende, pyromorphite, and thorianite from foreign markets including Hungary, Canada and the United States.